 But what do you really need to build a website?

 In this step-by-step guide, I’ll teach you how to make a website from scratch in just one afternoon.
-Just follow my tactics below to avoid making the same mistakes I made when starting at ground zero.
+Just follow my tactics below to avoid the mistakes I made when I was starting from ground zero.

 Your 2-Minute Cheat Sheet

-Here’s your quickstart guide to making a website.
-Remember, this section doesn’t cover everything – just the crucial steps–each step is broken down in more detail below.
+Here’s your quick-start guide to making a website.
+This section won’t cover the details–just the crucial steps–each step is broken down in more detail below.

 Start by choosing the right web host.
 We highly recommend Bluehost for speed, reliability, and ease of setup.
 It only costs a few bucks a month, and it’s got everything you need to make your first website look professional.